 Build briefings, archive sources, keep notes that travel with you.

 Stop scrolling.
 Start reading.
-One file, eleven sources, four export formats — yours forever.
+One file, eighteen sources, four export formats — yours forever.

 Single HTML file · No install · Works offline after first load